Topanga Lagoon Restoration Planning Phase 1

 Congressional District: 33

-Resource Conservation District of the Santa Monica Mountains, Rosi Dagit (rdagit@rcdsmm.org)
+Project Lead/Grantee: Resource Conservation District of the Santa Monica Mountains, Jamie King (jking@rcdsmm.org)

-The Topanga Lagoon Restoration Planning Project will advance the long-term planning effort for the restoration of Topanga Lagoon.
+The Topanga Lagoon Restoration Planning Project involves public lands associated with lower Topanga State Park, (CA State Parks), Caltrans ROW on PCH and Topanga Canyon Blvd, and Topanga Beach (LA Co.).
 Steelhead in the Santa Monica Bay are on the brink of extinction and Topanga Creek is the only stream with a reproducing population.
-However, the conditions in Topanga Lagoon are not optimal to support growth and rearing opportunities for steelhead and the existing narrow channel opening under the bridge over Pacific Coast Highway (PCH) limits the opportunities for steelhead to enter Topanga creek or for smolts to emigrate.
+However, conditions in Topanga Lagoon are not optimal to support growth and rearing opportunities and the existing narrow channel opening under the bridge over Pacific Coast Highway (PCH) limits the opportunities for steelhead to enter Topanga Creek or for smolts to emigrate.
 The remnant lagoon is currently less than one acre and is bordered by 30-foot tall banks of fill.